 In this section, we discuss 21- and 22-inch bags with spinner and roller wheels.
-They can be used as carry-ons in many situations, but may not fit in the overhead bins of regional jets.
+In general, 21- and 22-inch bags can be used as carry-ons in many situations, but may not fit in the overhead bins of smaller, regional jets.
 With regional airway travel becoming more common, you may prefer a smaller bag that is pretty much guaranteed to fit on any size plane.
-If that's the case, see our discussion of the best carry-on luggage, which includes duffels without wheels.
-Some people like having a matched set of luggage, or the cost savings of buying a luggage set, so we discuss those as well elsewhere in this report, including a cute choice for children.
+If that's the case, see our discussion of the best carry-on luggage.
+We also cover some very small duffels in our separate section on the best duffel bags.
+You may even need a dedicated garment bag, so head over to that page of our report for our recommendations.
+Some people like having a matched set of luggage, or the cost savings of buying a luggage set, so we cover those as well, including a cute choice for children.

-The clear standout in this category is the Samsonite Silhouette Sphere Collection, particularly the Expandable 21 Inch Spinner (Est. $165).
-This is a relatively new luggage line and is ergonomically designed to reduce strain on arms and shoulders, with redesigned wheels and a padded handle.
-Experts and owners say it works as advertised, and is the easiest rolling, most comfortable bag to transport they've ever owned.
+The Samsonite Silhouette Sphere Softside 21 Inch Spinner (Est. $130) is a step up, size-wise, from our Best Reviewed carry-on bag, the Samsonite Luggage Silhouette Sphere Spinner Boarding Bag (Est. $170 and up), and gets the same kudos from experts and owners as its smaller sibling.
+This luggage line is ergonomically designed to reduce strain on arms and shoulders, and reviewers say it works as advertised, and is the easiest rolling, most comfortable bag to transport they've ever owned.

 This Silhouette Sphere is a classy-looking bag, reviewers say.
-It has a sleek design and comes in three colors, black, espresso and blue.
+It has a sleek design and comes in three colors, black, blue and green.
 It weighs 8.5 pounds, and has top and side helper handles to make it easier to lift.

 There are reasons that travelers prefer fixed wheels, also known as inline wheels (think skates!), or roller wheels over spinner wheels.
 They are thought to be sturdier and to add less weight to the bag.
-Frequent fliers say they are easier to pull, because they don't shift as much as spinner wheels.
-They're definitely faster, so if you often deal with tight connections, they may be a better choice.
+Frequent fliers say they are easier to pull, because they don't shift as much as spinner wheels and that they move along more quickly if you have to run with it to catch your flight.

-Travelpro is a very well-respected name in luggage, and the Travelpro Luggage Maxlite 3 22-inch Expandable Rollaboard (Est. $100) is the standout in roller wheel bags.
+Like our Best Reviewed spinner suitcase, our top pick in this category, the Travelpro Luggage Platinum Magna 22 Inch Expandable Rollaboard Suiter (Est. $235) is part of the Platinum Magna collection, and is very similar in every way.
+It gets raves from experts and owners for its sturdy wheels and great capacity compared to its relatively small size.
 Owners say it's super easy to pull, even around the city, on cobbled streets, and up and down curbs and subway stairs.
-It's also light, at 6.3 pounds, and includes side, bottom and top handles.
+It's also light, at 7.7 pounds, and includes side, bottom and top handles.
 It has a nice organizational arrangement, including a large front pocket.
 The interior features a large compartment with compression straps, and a small mesh compartment.
 The lid is a mesh, zip compartment for storing personal items.
-It's expandable by two inches.
+This suitcase is expandable by two inches.